 - Uniform (shell/skirt/halftop)

 - Pom Poms

 - Hair Bow

 - Briefs

 - Shoes

-- Socks

 - Bag

 - Warmup (jacket/pants)

 - League Fees

 - Facility Use

+- Operational Expenses

 - Insurance

-MANDATORY PARENT ORIENTATION
+MANDATORY PARENT MEETING

-A parent/family representative for every participant is required to attend one of our parent orientations.
-Orientations will be split between new parent and returning parent sessions to ensure that our new families receive all of the information needed without feeling overwhelmed or rushed.
+A parent/family representative for every participant is required to attend one of our parent meetings.
+Informational meetings will be split between new parent and returning parent sessions to ensure that our new families receive all of the information needed without feeling overwhelmed or rushed.
 These meetings are being held so that all parents have an opportunity to meet Board Members, ask questions, and receive the SAME pertinent information needed to move through the season smoothly.